A core tenet of self-governance at Grinnell is supporting students of all backgrounds and identities.

 Gender-inclusive communities are those in which any student can live with another student regardless of gender identity and expression.

 Bathrooms in these communities are mostly gender-inclusive, but there will also be some gender-specific bathrooms for exclusively men and women in these areas as well.
 These bathrooms were assigned intentionally to accommodate those who want a gender-inclusive community with a variety of bathroom designations.

 Current students and new students are able to select any individual they would like to live with.
-New students who do not indicate a specific roommate will be paired based on the preferences and answers indicated on their roommate preference form (login required).
+Please indicate this on your housing and roommate form located on the new student checklist

 Gender-specific communities will only house students of the same gender identity.
 These communities will occupy entire floors within the residence halls (there is not a gender-specific residence hall, only gender-specific floors within the residence halls).
 Individuals living in these communities must live with students of the same gender.